Skip to content

 A

-BAP1 mutations carry the highest risk of metastasis (major peak at 3.5 years), SF3B1 mutations are characterized by late metastasis (major peak at 7 years), and EIF1AX mutations indicate the lowest risk.
+BAP1 mutations carry the highest risk of metastasis (peak at 3.5 years), SF3B1 mutations are characterized by late metastasis (peak at 7 years), and EIF1AX mutations show the lowest risk.
 Additionally, detection of chromosome 3 deletion (monosomy 3) is associated with a high rate of metastasis and poor prognosis.
-These mutation data are obtained via fine-needle aspiration biopsy and are used to individualize metastasis surveillance plans.
+These mutation data are obtained through fine-needle aspiration biopsy and are used to individualize metastasis surveillance plans.

 Fundus Photography and Fundus Autofluorescence